Imam Soetopo

-Imam Soetopo (1940/1941 – 11 July 2022) was an Indonesian army officer and politician who served as the Mayor of Surakarta.
-Before becoming the Mayor of Surakarta, Soetopo served in the army, with his last military office being the commander of the city's military region.
+Imam Soetopo (1940/1941 – 11 July 2022) was an Indonesian army officer and politician who served as the mayor of Surakarta between 1995 and 2000.
+Before becoming mayor, Soetopo served in the army, with his last military office being the commander of the city's military region.

 Early life and military career

 He was born around 1940 or 1941.
 He entered the Indonesian Military Academy in 1962 and graduated from the academy in 1965 as an infantry second lieutenant.
 Following several years of service in the military, Soetopo was promoted to the rank of lieutenant colonel and became Indonesia's military attaché to Singapore.
 Afterwards, he was promoted again to colonel and was appointed the assistant for operations in the Brawijaya (East Java) Regional Military Command.
 On 8 July 1988, he was transferred to South Sulawesi and became the commander of the 141st military region in the Bone Regency.

 He returned to Java with his appointment as the commander of the 74th military region in Surakarta, the capital of Central Java, in February 1991.
 During this period, Soetopo ordered the mobilization of soldiers to secure the Kedung Ombo Dam project.
 He ended his tenure as commander of the military region on 6 November 1992.